 The United Kingdom is in a new era of infrastructure development.
 Our infrastructure is mature and in need of renewal.
 Most investment is in existing networks and facilities, where it competes for space with the delivery of services to customers.
 And infrastructure is becoming more integrated and more reliant on digital technologies to provide new capacity and ensure its smooth operation.

 This approach appears to offer owners a simple way of obtaining their infrastructure at lowest cost whilst satisfying regulatory requirements for open competition.
 The approach often works for modest projects based on established technologies that are separated from existing networks.
 But when projects become large, complex or technically challenging, the delivery model breaks down.
 It becomes inefficient, unreliable and often fails to deliver the optimum infrastructure solution.

 If we want new and more effective delivery models for infrastructure we have to begin by designing better systems of governance for investments in infrastructure.
-Then we have to support them with systems for measuring performance in delivering infrastructure that get right down into the details of the efficiency and predictability of the delivery process.
+And we have to support them with systems for measuring performance in delivering infrastructure that get right down into the details of the efficiency and predictability of the delivery process.
 As long as nobody is measuring productivity and waste on construction sites or whether new infrastructure actually performs as planned, governance systems will not demand it and poor performance will continue to be accepted.